It’s no secret that knowing how to make cannabutter gives you a new, interesting way of consuming cannabis.

 - One plastic bowl

-If you haven’t paid close attention to the article, we’ll get over the process of decarbing again quickly (but this time with images for you to wrap your head around it easily).
+If you haven’t paid close attention to the article, we’ll get over the process of decarbing again quickly.

 Then get to making the best damn weed butter you will ever have in your life.